Jessy J Special Christmas Performance

 Smooth Jazz 8+

-BLUE NOTE NAPA is located on the first floor of the Historic Napa Valley Opera House at 1030 Main St. We are an intimate 144-seat jazz club and restaurant, where you can enjoy performances of world renowned and local Bay Area artists alike.
-We offer a full menu with market-driven cuisine, as well as an elegant wine and cocktail list.
+BLUE NOTE NAPA is located on the 1st floor of the Historic Napa Valley Opera House at 1030 Main St. We are an intimate 144-seat Live Music club and Restaurant, where you can enjoy performances of world renowned and local Bay Area artists alike.
+We offer a full menu with an elegant wine and cocktail list.
 Enjoy fantastic main courses, sharing plates, and desserts while you take in a show.

 “Sapphire” Booth Seating: